zihao-chen-om/zihao-chen-om.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 My name is Zihao Chen and I'm a PhD candidate at the Hong Kong University of Science and Technology (HKUST).
+My research primarily concentrates on operations management, with a specific emphasis on the operation-marketing interface, service operations management, and socially responsible operations.
+By examining the interactions among consumers, sellers, and supply chain entities, my work investigates optimal decision-making processes and analyzes how equilibrium impacts consumer surplus and social welfare.
+My methodology includes game-theoretic modeling and stochastic modeling.
+My supervisor is [Prof. Ying-Ju Chen](https://seng.hkust.edu.hk/about/people/faculty/ying-ju-chen)

 Working Papers
 ======